marcusoftnet/marcusoftnet.github.io/_posts/2023-07-04-using-google-drive-and-slides-as-report-generator.md

   }}
 ```

-This describes the search and replace that we want to perform, what to search for and how to search for it.
+This describes the search and replace that we want to perform, what to search for, and how to search for it.

 That was easy - let's do one for images too.
-That is actually easy too.
+That is easy too.

 ## Creating requests for image replacements